 Criminal Rehabilitation has more stringent eligibility requirements.
 For example, it is at least five years after the completion of your sentence and providing evidence of good conduct during that time.

 If you need to enter Canada urgently, applying for a TRP is typically quicker than Criminal Rehabilitation.
-A TRP can even be applied for at the Canadian border in the case of an emergency.
+Notably, TRP applications can even be submitted at the Canadian border during emergencies.

 A severe felony can include any of the following:

-If you are unsure whether you should apply for a TRP or have already been rehabilitated through the passage of time, you have the option to get assessed at a visa office or contact our team at Dogen Law for assistance.
-In the United States, however, a visa office doesn’t work the same as it does in Canada.
-That’s why we advise the following.
+If you are unsure whether you should apply for a TRP or have already been rehabilitated through the passage of time, you have the option to get assessed at a visa office or contact our team at Dogen Law for guidance.
+It’s important to note that the U.S. visa office functions differently than its Canadian counterpart.
+For optimal results: